microdynamics-cpu/tree-core-cpu/README.md

 ## Overview
 The TreeCore processors are the riscv cores developed under the [Open Source Chip Project by University (OSCPU)](https://github.com/OSCPU) project.
 OSCPU was initiated by ICT, CAS(**_Institute of computing Technology, Chinese Academy of Sciences_**), which aims to make students use all open-source toolchains to design chips by themselves.
-It also can be called "One Life, One Chip" project in Chinese which has carried out two season.
-Now Season 3 is in progress(**_2021.7-2022.1_**).
+It also can be called "One Life, One Chip" project in Chinese which has carried out three season:
+1. Season 1's achievements is [NutShell](https://github.com/OSCPU/NutShell), [a Linux-Compatible RISC-V Processor Designed by Undergraduates](https://www.youtube.com/watch?v=8K97ahPecqE)(**_2021.8-2021.12_**).
+2. Season 2(**_2020.8-2021.x_**).
+3. Season 3 .
+Season 3 now is completed(**_2021.7-2022.1_**).

 Now the TreeCore has two version: TreeCoreL1(**_TreeCore Learning 1_**) and TreeCoreL2(**_TreeCore Learning 2_**).
-The TreeCore project is aim to help students to develop a series of riscv processor by step-to-step materials, So not just for high performance.
-Not like textbooks exhibit the all the knowledges in one time.
-TreeCore start a very simple model. provide necessary new concepts or knowledge you need to learn.
+The TreeCore project is aim to help students to develop a series of riscv processor by step-to-step materials, so not just for high performance.
+Not like textbooks exhibit the all the knowledges in one time, TreeCore start a very simple model and provide necessary new concepts or knowledge you need to learn.

 > NOTE: now the TreeCoreL2 is under tape-out phase.
 The chip debug and test introduction will release soon.